Spiroflow In The News

 The Importance of Accurate Weighing When Filling Bulk Bags

 In any business, it is important to maximize efficiency to ensure sustainable growth and continuity.
 Accurate weighing is one area that can often be improved.
-A slight overfill in one day may not be considered significant, however, if this overfill consistently occurs over a year, you may be giving a significant amount of your product away for free.
+So, what’s the importance of accurate weighing when filling bulk bags?
+A slight overfill in one day may not be considered significant.
+However, if this overfill consistently occurs over a year, you may be giving a significant amount of your product away for free.

-First, ask yourself how much is your average overfill?
-It could be 10, 15 or 25 lb.
-(5, 7 or 12 kg), but we have also seen extreme overfills of 290 lb.
+First, ask yourself how much is your average overfill.
+It could be 10, 15, or 25 lb.
+(5, 7, or 12 kg), but we’ve also seen extreme overfills of 290 lb.
 (130kg) over target weight.
-It is critical that you learn how much over your target weight you are filling your bags before improvements can be made.
+It is critical that you learn how much over your goal weight you are packing before improvements can be made.

 This can be a scary place to start, but be assured that it is not difficult to minimize the average overfill of 2 – 5 lb.
 (1 – 2 kg).
-For example, if your current overfill is 10 lb.
-(4.5kg) and you reduce it to 2 lb.
-(900g), the 8 lb.
-(3.6kg) difference is put into the next bag and paid for instead of being given away.
+For example, if you reduce your overfill from 10 pounds (4.5 kg) to 2 pounds (900 g), the 8 pounds (3.6 kg) that was left over is paid for and added to the next bag.
+This simply makes good financial sense.
+This modest enhancement will be reflected in additional recovered revenue, which directly translates into further profit.

 Take note of these four key factors to help you rethink and rework your bulk bag weighing system.
-By doing so, you will improve your weighing accuracy and significantly improve your profitability.
+By doing so, you will improve your weighing accuracy and improve profitability significantly.

 1. Consistent Product Flow